awsm-org/awsm/README.md

 ####awsm-images - https://github.com/awsm-org/awsm-images

-Creates a REST API route for creating an image thumbnail that will resize any image URL submitted.
+Creates REST API routes for image modifications.
 This exercises many of the aws-module configurations.
 It also showcases how to browserify your lambda code and still include a non-optimized ver of aws-sdk.